 4. In cooperation with the class lecturer, language assistants may help with class prep (photocopying, etc.) class AV, cultural programming, and field trips, though it is very highly recommended that the majority of the Language Assistant’s time be spent with students.

-Studio assistants are similar to course assistants in other departments but have more limited duties.
+Teaching assistants are similar to course assistants in other departments but have more limited duties.
 For example, they do not assist with grading.
 Studio assistants are primarily responsible for preparing class supplies including working materials and readings, setting up AV equipment, and researching exhibitions for field trips.

 Lecturers teach stand alone courses, including elementary language courses, generally in the College.
 They are often in charge of every aspect of the teaching experience, including proposing the course, designing the syllabus, devising appropriate evaluation and testing methods, guiding discussion, meeting with students regularly, and recording and reporting grades.
 Having served one or more quarters as a course assistant for a particular Civilization Studies or Humanities Core sequence may be a prerequisite to being appointed to lecturer in that sequence.